 Today, the Howe School of Technology Management offers graduate certificates, bachelor's, master's and doctoral degrees to students in graduate study areas of Technology Management, Management, Information Systems, Telecommunications Management, Project Management, Business Intelligence & Analytics, Healthcare Leadership and Pharmaceutical Management; and in undergraduate study areas of Business & Technology, Quantitative Finance, Marketing, Finance, Management, Economics and Information Systems.

-All graduate courses that are part of the MS and MBA degrees, and particularly the Project Management courses, are accredited by the Project Management Institute (PMI).
+All undergraduate and graduate courses at the Howe School are accredited by the Association to Advance Collegiate Schools of Business (AACSB).
+AACSB accreditation represents the highest standard of achievement for business schools worldwide.
+Less than 5 percent of the world’s 13,000 business programs have earned AACSB accreditation.
+Additionally, all graduate courses that are part of the MS and MBA degrees, and particularly the Project Management courses, are accredited by the Project Management Institute (PMI).
 The Howe School of Technology Management has been ranked as one of the Top 10 National Research Institutes in Technology Management by the Journal of Product Innovation Management.
 In addition, Forbes Magazine and Princeton Review rank Stevens Institute as one of the Top 25 National Schools in Student-Enterprise Partnership.

 The Howe School of Technology Management is also at the forefront in research in technology management.
 The Center for Technology Management Research (CTMR) conducts research on issues related to innovation and the management of technologies in a global context.
 Other Howe School research centers include the Consortium for Corporate Entrepreneurship (CCE), the Center for Decision Technologies (CDT) and the Center for Excellence in Business Process Innovation (CEBPI).